kyphan38/web/assets/docs/faqs/java.md

   - For end-users who only need to run Java applications or applets (e.g., playing a Java-based game or using a Java app)
   - Think of it as the "player" for Java programs
 - Size
-  - Smaller in size because it only includes what’s necessary to run Java programs
+  - Smaller in size because it only includes what's necessary to run Java programs
 - Use cases examples
   - You download the JRE if you want to run a Java-based application like Minecraft (without modifying its code)